All Episodes

 800-941-SHAWN, our toll-free number.

-It it doesn't it can't.
+It can't.

-Unless, of course, that China has already gotten hold of these parts of the CIA arsenal and that China uh is using them to pretend to be the CIA.
+Unless, of course, that China has already gotten hold of these parts of the CIA arsenal and that China is using them to pretend to be the CIA.

 On the other hand, it seems that many of the leaks to the media are coming from the Central Intelligence Agency based upon how they're described.

-There are a number of collaborations that are evidenced by the material that we publish between the FBI and CIA National Security Agency and CIA.
+There are a number of collaborations that are evidenced by the material that we publish between the FBI and CIA, National Security Agency and CIA.

 So I think there's a real question whether that technology is being used or has been used in these types of investigations.

-The CIA was so careless to produce this material, this enormous cyber weapons, Um arsenal and lose control of it at least once.
+The CIA was so careless to produce this material, this enormous cyber weapons arsenal, and lose control of it at least once, and then it has spread.

-So does the cyber various cyber mafia already have it?
+So does the cyber, various cyber mafia already have it?

 Do foreign intelligence agencies already have it?